 A face-to-face alternative means travelling to a city.
 Liverpool, the nearest larger city with a specialist precious-metal buyer, is around 15 miles from Widnes, roughly 20 to 25 minutes by road before parking and queueing are added.
 That is real time taken away from a shop staffed by volunteers.

 Working online makes the trip unnecessary.
 GoldPaid emails the Special Delivery label, the Widnes team packs and books in the parcel, and the valuation is handled at the other end.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 What Widnes shops should check before pricing